 Dr. Dipl-Ing.
 Olivera Kotevska is a research scientist in Computer Science and Mathematics Division at Oak Ridge National Laboratory (ORNL), Tennessee, USA.
 She received her Ph.D. degree in Computer Science from the University of Grenoble Alpes, France.
 Before joining ORNL, she worked as an international guest researcher at the National Institute of Standards and Technology (NIST) in Washington, DC performing machine learning for smart city challenges as well as researching the security and privacy aspects of Home Internet of Things devices.

-Olivera's doctoral research focused on applying machine learning methods to systems based on Internet of Things (IoT) to identify pattern relations between sensors, event detection, and event prediction.
-Additionally, she is interested in using machine learning-based approaches for increasing security and privacy aspects of Cyber-Physical Systems.
-At ORNL, she works broadly on event-based distributed/networked systems applied to effective sensing and control of complex installations such as nuclear reactors and electric grids.
+Her doctoral research focused on using machine learning / artificial intelligence approach to systems based on Internet of Things to identify causal relations between events, sensors, and event prediction.
+Additionally, she is interested in differential privacy algorithms for edge computing systems and algorithms for increasing trust in AI-based systems.
+At ORNL, she works on using ML algorithms in event-based distributed/networked systems applied to effective sensing and control of complex systems such as electric grids, human mobility and biomedical.

 Last Updated: April 15, 2021 - 4:40 pm